mikdriver7/os-concepts-implementation/LAB2/README.md

 # Lab 2: Fair-Share Process Scheduler

 ## Overview
 This project implements a fair-share process scheduler that manages multiple users and their processes with equal resource allocation.
-The scheduler uses a round-robin algorithm with configurable time quantum to ensure fair CPU time distribution among users.
+The scheduler uses a round-robin algorithm with a configurable time quantum to ensure fair CPU time distribution among users.

 ## Algorithm Description
 The fair-share scheduler operates on the following principles: